ankushmohite/K8s_notes/Application_level_issue.md

 2. We can check application-level logs.
 Sometimes there may be a database connection failure or a missing environment variable.

 3. Verify the Service port, labels, and selectors.
 Also verify the Pod CPU and Memory utilization.

+## how pod to pod and pod to service communication.

+In Kubernetes, every Pod has its own IP address, so Pod-to-Pod communication can happen directly using Pod IPs through the network.
+But Pod IPs are temporary because it will change when Pod restarte.

+We use Kubernetes Services:

+## Pod-to-Service Communication.

+By using labels and selectors.